Ghee vs Butter: Which One Is Better?

 Why does the smoke point of a cooking fat matter?
 The smoke point is the temperature to which the fat can be heated to without having its nutrients destroyed.
 This is also the point that a fat can be heated to before it will begin to smoke (hence the name).

-This is why it’s always recommended to cook with a fat that has as higher smoke point.
-While butter and coconut oil are acceptable for medium and medium-low temperatures, ghee can withstand higher heat, which makes it a top choice to cook with — and with fewer health risks.
+This is why it’s always recommended to cook with a fat that has a higher smoke point.
+While butter and coconut oil are acceptable for medium and medium-low temperatures, ghee can withstand higher heat, which makes it a top choice to cook with — and with fewer risks.

 6. Ghee Is Paleo Friendly (Thanks to Low Casein and Low Lactose)

-The paleo diet, which aims to improve digestive health, recommends avoiding dairy products because a vast majority of the population is sensitive to lactose — the milk sugar found in dairy — and casein, the main protein in milk.
+The paleo diet, which aims to support digestive health, recommends avoiding dairy products because many people are sensitive to lactose — the milk sugar found in dairy — and casein, the main protein in milk.